 The natural justice arguments that most often lead to a finding in favour of the citizen involve failure to give:

-(See Administrative Power and the Law (details in “Further information”) for further discussion on this topic.)
+(See Administrative Power & the Law (details in “More information”) for further discussion on this topic.)

 The other rule of natural justice is that the proceedings should be free from bias or the appearance of bias.